 The Company's Pipestone Lake property is conducted though a joint operation, whereby the Company shares joint control over the strategic, financial and operating decisions.
 A joint operation involves the use of the assets and resources of the joint operators and incurs its own expenses and liabilities.
 These financial statements reflect only the Company's proportionate interest in the joint operation.
 The Company's proportionate share of the expenses and cash flows of the property are included in the financial statements as described in Notes 6 and 7.
 There are no assets, liabilities or revenues associated with this property.

-k) Cash
+k) Cash and Cash Equivalents

-Cash includes cash on hand, and on deposit with a Chartered bank in Canada.
+Cash and cash equivalents includes cash on hand, and on deposit with a Chartered bank in Canada, and GIC's with maturities of 90 days or less.